 Everything you sent was most timely and much appreciated; but you asked especially about the candy.
 It was certainly great to see a real box of “BusyBee”(4).
 However our suspicions were aroused before we could undo the box and more or less confirmed after!
 The contents were pretty well united into one sweet mass, because of the pasteboard box, but not beyond rescue.
 Far from it!
 We carefully separated the sheep from the goats, the latter being reminiscent of Anheuser-Busch.
 The sheep brought smiles of contentment to a number of faces.
 But the others performed their mission well too, providing joy for the “tumbus” (5) of a number of the house boys.
 The house-boys, by the way, are always very “nosy” when packages from home are opened up.
 This is largely due to curiosity concerning things from the white man’s country, but is mixed, we fear, with more or less selfish motives at times.

 I mentioned above about having been to Kacengu on vacation.
 Coralee especially had been very busy with the new babies and surgical cases among the missionaries in our house ever since coming to Rethi, and so we were urged by the powers that be as well as by others to take advantage of the present lull to get away from the station for a while.
 We were mighty glad to do so and decided first to go to Kacengu to visit the Kiesslings.
-The trip itself from Rethi to Kacengu (6) is through very beautiful hill country, but we were disappointed in not being about to go together, as I was called to Kacengu a few days ahead of time to see someone who had got sick.
+The trip itself from Rethi to Kacengu (6) is through very beautiful hill country, but we were disappointed in not being able to go together, as I was called to Kacengu a few days ahead of time to see someone who had gotten sick.
 Coralee at the time was entertaining some newlyweds and so could not go along at once but came a few days later.
-Kacengu, as I believe I wrote before, is very beautifully situated on a high hill above Lake Albert, and the surrounding country is beautiful with its hill and valleys dotted here and there by native villages.
+Kacengu, as I believe I wrote before, is very beautifully situated on a high hill above Lake Albert, and the surrounding country is beautiful with its hills and valleys dotted here and there by native villages.
 One day we all went for a little hike to the top of a nearby hill, higher than Kacengu, which afforded an even better view of the Lake including its outlet into the Nile.
 Just as we were well up on our way a thick fog came from over the Lake shutting out our view completely.
 However we kept climbing anyway and reached the top.
 For a long time there was nothing to see but fog but just before we were ready to return the fog disappeared and we got a fine view of the country all around.
 We took a few pictures which we hope may give you a little idea of the country when they are finished.

 We stayed at Kacengu a little over a week and then went to Ara, another of our stations, visiting also the “Sanitary Agent” and his sleeping sickness cases.
 This place is only about four miles from the lake and we could see the breakers and white caps very plainly.
 Our trip from Ara to Rethi (7) is one we will not forget very soon, chiefly because of the hills we had to climb.
 At one place the path leads directly to the very summit of a high steep hill, rising at an angle of 45 degrees and in one stretch the path seems to be nearly 60 degrees.
 In climbing this hill I had a rope around my waist which was pulled by two natives ahead of – or rather above – me.
 Coralee was carried up in a carrying chair part of the way, but also walked up much of the way, which was too steep for the men to carry.
 After climbing a hundred feet or so I would lie down and rest for a long while, then climb a bit and rest etc. The natives had a good many laughs over me because of my much resting and puffing, as they have wonderful endurance themselves.
 It took us around four hours to reach the top, and then we had another three hours or so over more level ground to get home.